BubbleCow/bubblecow-documentation/Marketing/Blog/Pillars/BubbleCow Pillar Strategy.md

 	- Sub-pillar: General Fiction
 		- The Art Of Developmental Editing For Fiction: Techniques And Strategies For Authors (exists)
 	- Sub-pillar: Non-Fiction
-	- Sub-pillar: Writing Prompts
-		- Post: Fiction Writing Prompts : A Comprehensive List For Writers - written
-		- Post: What are some creative writing prompts?
-		- Post: What is a good 5 minute writing prompt?
-		- Post: What are some cool prompts?
-		- Post: What are cool short writing prompts?

 - Pillar: Publishing